 The Bloated Self-Directed IRA

 Self-directed IRA companies come in many forms and sizes.
 Or should I say, fees and sizes?
 It seems that the larger the company, the higher the fees.
 Perhaps they offer exclusive services that justify these fees.
 Do you need exclusive services?
 What exactly are you paying for?
-Put your money in your IRA, not in their pocket.
+Put your money in your IRA or your investment, not in their pocket.

-To do: Compare prices to make sure you are getting what you are paying for and understand any additional fees.
+To do: Compare prices to make sure you are getting what you are paying for and understand the fees for your investment of choice.

 Finding the Best Self-Directed IRA for Real Estate

-In order to hold real estate investments, like rental properties for example, in an IRA, you need a company that specializes in real estate investments in IRAs .
+In order to hold a real estate investment, like a rental property for example, you need a company that specializes in real estate investments in IRAs .
 The self-directed IRA industry is growing and there are many types and sizes of companies.
 Some companies offer the "one-stop-shop" experience providing many services to up-sell you.
 Others specialize in a specific type of investment, for example precious metals but, there are some that specialize in real estate like IRAR Trust.

-To do: If you are interested in real estate investing within your IRA account, look for a company that not only specializes in real estate but also focuses on training their staff in "all things real estate".
+To do: If you are interested in real estate investing within a self directed IRA account, look for an IRA custodian that not only specializes in real estate but also focuses on training their staff in "all things real estate".
 Whether you have a Traditional IRA, Roth IRA or other type of retirement account, knowledge is key to make a real estate deal happen in a timely manner.
 Do your research, make some calls, and compare companies to find the right one.

 In a Nutshell

-With a Self-Directed Individual Retirement Account (SDIRA) you have many investment options as well as company choices.
+With a Self-Directed Individual Retirement Account (SDIRA) you have many investment options as well as IRA custodian choices.
 So, take the time to compare.
-You don't want to get stuck with the worst type of IRA custodian when you now have all the tips to choose the best.
+You don't want to get stuck with the worst type of IRA custodian when you now have all the tips to choose the best one.